AY2526S1-CS2103-F12-2/tp/docs/DeveloperGuide.md

 1. User inputs a help command to look up all commands available
 2. Devbooks lists out all the commands with its uses
-3. Devbooks prompts the user to select an available command for more details
-4. User chooses specific help commands to look up details of one specific command.
+3. User chooses specific help commands to look up details of one specific command.
 5. Devbooks shows the specific instructions and guide on how to use that command

     Use case ends.